JanneJP/LB2120-Celltower-Monitor/README.md

 Modify the provided config file according to your needs and place it in the same folder with the app.py file.

-1. navigate to src folder
+1. Navigate to src folder
+2. Run the script:
+    1. Run the normal version with command "python ./app.py -c [CONFIG FILE NAME HERE]"
-2. Run with command "python ./app.py -c [CONFIG FILE NAME HERE]"
+    2. Run the experimental version with with command "python ./app_experimental.py -c [CONFIG FILE NAME HERE]"

 ## Requirements

 - Beautifulsoup4

-Any version should work.
-I will probably rework this so it will work without in the future.